DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

     * Do we really want to provide such complicated logics?
     * What UI elements do we need for such a configuration on this screen?

+If the learning progress is enabled, a button "Re-calculate Learning Progress" is displayed on top of the settings form.
+A click on the button re-calculates the learning progress for all users based on the given results.

-If the learning progress is enabled, the following sub-tabs are available:
+Furthermore, the following sub-tabs are available if the learning progress is
+enabled:

 1. Users
 2. Summary